7045kHz/dtsx/QUICKSTART.md

 Built-in templates include:

 - **Basic ETL**: Extract-Transform-Load workflow
+- **Table Copy**: Direct table-to-table data transfer
 - **File Processing**: File operations with error handling

+Templates are stored as JSON files in a `templates/` directory and are automatically created on first use.

 ### Write a DTSX file